Renzo Restaked SOL (EZSOL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Renzo Restaked SOL Price Prediction for 2025–2050

-According to your Renzo Restaked SOL price prediction, the value of EZSOL is expected to change by 238.64%, reaching a price of 607.9523USD by 2050.
+According to your Renzo Restaked SOL price prediction, the value of EZSOL is expected to change by 238.64%, reaching a price of 627.9995USD by 2050.

 Short Term Renzo Restaked SOL Price Prediction For Today, Tomorrow, This Week, and 30 Days